Praying Mantis (band): 2007–2012: Sanctuary and Metalmorphosis 30th Anniversary EP

-2013–2014: Hans in't Zandt and John Cuijpers joins the band
+2013–2014: Hans in't Zandt and John Cuijpers join the band

 In 2013, the band announced they are to release a new single in October that year.
 The single is to officially introduce new members, John Cuijpers (vocals) and Hans in't Zandt (drums), to the band's fanbase after playing Colchester, Ipswich (with support from MGR Records band Kaine) and Cambridge Rock Festival with the brand new line-up.
 In't Zandt had previously toured with notable acts such as Toto, Jeff Scott Soto, Mad Max, Sinner, and Vengeance.
 Cuijpers was associated with several notable bands and musical projects; his prominent prior affiliation was with the Dutch rock band Vandenberg's MoonKings.

 2015–present: Legacy, Gravity and Katharsis

 Released in 2015, Legacy marked a formalisation of the band's new line-up, featuring John Cuijpers on vocals and Hans In't Zandt on drums, alongside long-standing members Andy Burgess, Tino Troy, and Chris Troy.
-The same line-up would go on and record Gravity (2018) and Katharsis (2022).
+The same line-up would go on and record Gravity (2018), Katharsis (2022) and Defiance (2024).